 Evolving and disruptive technologies are changing how businesses operate, compete and evolve – raising multiple legal issues to understand and plan for.

 Digital disruption is being driven by a portfolio of both new and old technologies.
-Business models are changing, people are interacting in new ways and organisations are increasingly able to automate tasks and processes.
+The coronavirus pandemic has powered an extraordinary acceleration in understanding their game-changing potential.
+Business models are changing.
+People are interacting in new ways.
+Organisations are focusing on how they can automate tasks and processes for competitive advantage and to optimise business continuity.
 The impact of change can’t be overstated.
-In all aspects of life – both at work and away from it – what we do, how we perceive the world and experience it, and what we can achieve are all set to be transformed forever.
-Osborne Clarke is at the forefront of advising on these ground-breaking transformations.
-So when you’re embarking on the digitalisation process, harnessing the power of next-generation technology, our longstanding pedigree in the sector means you benefit from cutting-edge legal knowledge and insight across your business.
+In all aspects of life – both at work and away from it – what we do, how we perceive the world and experience it, and what we can achieve are being transformed forever.
+Osborne Clarke has long been at the forefront of advising on these ground-breaking transformations.
+So when you’re embarking on the digitalisation process, harnessing the power of next-generation technology, our longstanding pedigree means you benefit from cutting-edge legal knowledge and insight across your business.